On the calculation of covariant expressions for Dirac bilinears: Algebraic relations among bilinear structures

 one can construct two eigenvalue equations which involve the projections of $U_{+}$ on the $u,\, v$ spinors: \begin{flushleft}

 \end{flushleft} The matrices appearing in the equations are nothing but $\slashed{q}$ and $\gamma_{5}\slashed{r}$ written in the basis of $u,v$ spinors.
-Then, the solutions of these equations are the eigenvectors of $\slashed{q}$ and $\gamma_{5}\slashed{r}$ written in the basis of $u,v$ spinors.
-The corresponding components are the projections of these spinors on the $u,v$ spinor basis, which are proportional to the scalar ones within the bilinears that we have been looking for.
+Then, the solutions of these equations are the eigenvectors of $\slashed{q}$ and $\gamma_{5}\slashed{r}$ written in the basis of $p-set$ vectors.
+Note that it is possible to verify Eq.(\ref{CPT}) using these eigenvectors as well.
+One can also construct the solutions using projection operators $\frac{M\pm \slashed{q}}{2M}\frac{1\pm \gamma_5 \slashed{r}}{2}$, along with an explicit basis for the $u_{\pm}(p),v_{\pm}(p)$ spinors.
+This approach needs to be followed by normalization of the spinors, which raises the question of how to fix the phase of the spinors in a convenient way.